munene2019/LoginRegistrationAdapter/README.md

 # LoginRegistrationAdapter
-This service processes the Register and Login Requests
+This service processes the Customer Registeration and Login Requests